 Lymphorrhea: lymph fluid leaks from the skin

-Dryness, increased thickness, hyperkeratosis, lymphangiomas (blisters containing lymph fluid), abnormally warm or hot, unusually dark skin, and any nodules are all indicators of lymphedema.
+Dryness, increased thickness, hyperkeratosis, lymphangiomas (blisters containing lymph fluid), abnormally warm or hot, unusually dark skin, and any nodules are all lymphedema indicators.

-Papillomatosis, which is a cobblestone appearance of the skin, may also be present; it results from dilated and distended lymph vessels enveloped in fibrotic tissue.
+Papillomatosis, a cobblestone appearance of the skin, may also be present; it results from dilated and distended lymph vessels enveloped in fibrotic tissue.

 Positive Stemmer's sign: inability to pinch a fold of skin at the root of the second toe suggests lymphedema